 Your church belongs to one of the five districts that make up our Annual Conference.
 Each district serves ministerial and administrative functions and is headed by a District Superintendent.
-The PNW, Oregon-Idaho, and Alaska conferences make up the Greater NW Episcopal Area, and we all share our Bishop, Elaine Stanovsky.
+The PNW, Oregon-Idaho, and Alaska conferences share a bishop and comprise the Greater NW Area.
 We also partner with several other conferences as part of the Western Jurisdiction.

 Still have questions?
-Here’s what Chuck Knows Church has to say!
+Here’s what Chuck Knows Church has to say (see the video posted on this page)!

 According to the Book of Discipline, “Lay members of the United Methodist Church are, by history and calling, active advocates of the gospel of Jesus Christ.
 Every layperson is called to carry out the Great Commission (Matthew 28:18-20); every layperson is called to be missional.
 The witness of the laity, their Christ-like examples of everyday living as well as the sharing of their own faith experiences of the gospel, is the primary evangelistic ministry through which all people will come to know Christ and the United Methodist Church will fulfill its mission.”